 There are two mains reason why we find chemicals in our tap water supplies.
-Firstly at very small amounts chemicals such as Chlorine and Flouride provide health protection benefits.
+Firstly at very small amounts chemicals such as Chlorine and Fluoride provide health protection benefits.
 Chlorine helps reduce harmful bacteria growth whilst Fluoride can help improve dental health.
-Secondly there are various naturally occurring chemicals such as Nitrate and Arsenic that occur durign the water provision process.
-In most cases these chemicals pose not health risks from consumtion due to the trace amounts contained.
+Secondly there are various naturally occurring chemicals such as Nitrate and Arsenic that occur during the water provision process.
+In most cases these chemicals pose not health risks from consumption due to the trace amounts contained.

 Chemicals and your health

 Chlorine is perhaps the most scrutinised chemical of all when it comes to possible health concerns.
 When you take into account it's level of application and the fact that in rare cases, consuming this chemical has been found to be linked to several forms of cancer, asthma and heart disease.
 Similarly in rare cases fluoride has been linked to several conditions affecting the brain and thyroid as well as being associated with a number of behavioural issues.